snok/drf-openapi-tester/README.rst

 Live testing for a single view
 ------------------------------

-If you're using DRF's ``APIView``, you can replace that with ``response_tester.views.ResponseValidationView``, to add response validation before a response is returned to the user.
+If you're using DRF's ``APIView``, you can replace that with ``openapi_tester.views.ResponseValidationView``, to add response validation before a response is returned to the user.

 If you're not using ``APIView``, but some closely related solution, you can very easily make your own response validation class.
 Just have a look at the ``ResposeValidationView`` for inspiration.